 What is the Gnu Foundation?

-The Gnu Foundation connects and provides resources to people and groups that support orphans, vulnerable children, their caregivers and support networks, around the globe.
+The Gnu Foundation connects and provides resources to people and community-based groups that support orphans, vulnerable people, their caregivers and support networks, around the globe.

 Is the Gnu Foundation a charity?